 When to Hike to Rifugio Stevia and Col dala Pieres

-By Car.
-The hike begins at the Col Raiser gondola top station.
+The hike begins at the Col Raiser gondola mountain station.
 If you’re traveling by car, drive to the Col Raiser valley station in Selva, Val Gardena.
-There’s a large parking lot with 217 spaces.
+There’s a large paid parking lot with 217 spaces.